Perge Aspendos Side from Antalya is a trip to the centres of the ancient world and the sites of early Christianity.

 Kurşunlu waterfall is located in the national nature park of the same name among the cedar forest.
 Walking through the extraordinary beauty of the park, you will see how streams of water fall from a height of 18 meters right into the emerald-coloured lake.
 You can make a wish by touching these water jets, and it will come true.
 This is a wonderful place, so the photos against the background of these beautiful landscapes are simply fantastic.

-The cost of Perge Aspendos Side Tour from Antalya is 60 € for adults, 30 € for children between ages 4 and 7, and free for children under three years old in 2023.
+The cost of Perge Aspendos Side Tour from Antalya is 70 € for adults, 45 € for children between ages 4 and 7, and free for children under four years old in 2023.

 Antalya Perge Aspendos Side Tour starts at 09:00 in the morning and ends at 19:30.
 Duration of this tour is around 10 hours.